wilkerHop/anime_viz/README.md

 # Anime Data Visualization

-A Next.js 15 application to visualize anime genre connections using data from MyAnimeList.
+A Next.js 15 application to visualize anime data with comprehensive information from MyAnimeList via the Jikan API.

 ## Features

+- **Rich Anime Data**: Characters, voice actors, staff, studios, themes, and more from Jikan API v4
-- **Genre Connections Diagram**: Interactive Chord Diagram showing how often genres appear together.
+- **Genre Connections Diagram**: Interactive Chord Diagram showing how often genres appear together
-- **Dual Context**: Switch between Global aggregate data and Specific User data.
+- **Dual Context**: Switch between Global aggregate data and Specific User data
+- **Comprehensive Database**: Stores complete anime metadata, characters, staff, companies, and themes
+- **No Authentication Required**: Uses free Jikan API (no API keys needed)
-- **Automated Caching**: Data is cached in a database (SQLite/Postgres) and updated automatically every 24 hours.
+- **Automated Caching**: Data is cached in a database and can be updated on demand
-- **Manual Updates**: Users can trigger updates with a cooldown mechanism.

 ## Tech Stack